 Photos courtesy of UCSF and the competition planning team except where noted.

 Up to $25,000 in total prize money will be awarded to winners to students and professionals.

 Submission deadline is September 25 at 1:00 pm PST.
 Please note that the Architecture at Zero competition uses an electronic registration process.
 If you are submitting multiple projects, you will need to register each project separately.
 See Submission Requirements for more information.

 Terms and Conditions

 Exhibition and Award Announcement

 All submissions shall become the property of PG&E, which reserves the right to exhibit and reproduce any of the submissions.
-By submitting a project, the entrant agrees to all Terms + Conditions outlined in the Architecture at Zero 2014 Terms + Conditions document.
+By submitting a project, the entrant agrees to all Terms and Conditions outlined in the Architecture at Zero 2015 Terms and Conditions document.
 In any public use of the submissions, credit will be given to the design team.
 All submissions are final.